CommandMC/HeroicWiki/Trobleshooting.md

 ### Game Won't Launch

 Several things can cause that and probably Heroic has little or nothing to do with it.
-But, one thing you can check is the Compatibility with the game on ProtonDB, even though there you will find more things related with the game on Steam and might not apply to the Epic Games version.
+But, one thing you can check is the Compatibility with the game on ProtonDB, even though there you will find more things related to the game on Steam and might not apply to the Epic Games version.

 Another thing is to check the latest log like was said above.

 Some games like Borderlands 2 and Borderlands: The Pre-Sequel, need that you install some things on the prefix first.
-Normally the needed files stay under a folder called `redist` or something similar under the game folder and has all the necessary `exe `or `msi `files.
+Normally the needed files stay under a folder called `redist` or something similar under the game folder and have all the necessary `exe` or `msi` files.
 To install then, open the Game Settings and go to the Wine Tab.
 Then you can use the feature called Install EXE on prefix to install those files.

 Sometimes, after a long time without using Heroic, your credentials might expire, we are working on showing a message about that and ask to login again, but for now, nothing is shown and when trying to launch the game, nothing will happen.
 So you will need to manually click logout and restart Heroic.
 Login again and then launches the game.
-All your games will be there, don't worry about they being uninstalled.
+All your games will be there, don't worry about them being uninstalled.

 ### Game still shows as installed after uninstalling or uninstalled after installing